 Talk to us first if considering a Tuamotus boat charter.
 And for more on boat charters in French Polynesia, read about sailing holidays in the Society Islands and Marquesas Islands.

 Internationally, Tahiti is served through Fa'a'ā International Airport, Papeete.
 Air Tahiti has scheduled flights to Rangiroa, Tikehau and Fakarava, including multi-island passes.
 Flights from Papeete take about 75 minutes.
 Flight schedules allow planning of both return and one-way charter itineraries.
-Bareboat charters out of Tahiti's Society Islands may also be arranged for suitably qualified skippers, on enquiry.
+Bareboat charters out of Tahiti or the Society Islands may also be arranged for suitably qualified skippers on enquiry.

 The Marquesas Islands group is the sort of place dreams of a tropical island escape are made for.
 Dreams are one thing, but getting there and experiencing these remote and unspoiled volcanic islands is another.
 The Marquesas lie some three hours’ flying north from Tahiti.